polybar/polybar-scripts/polybar-scripts/dunst-controller/README.md

 via `dunstctl`, and utilises `dunstify` to send notifications.

 Click to show historic notifications, middle-click to mute/unmute notifications, and right-click to dismiss all.
+Double left click will show all notification history.

-`chmod +x $HOME/.config/polybar/scripts/dunstctl` (or the path of your choice.)
+`chmod +x $HOME/.config/polybar/scripts/dunstctl.sh` (or the path of your choice.)

 ## Preview